yashtazor/Blueronic/README.md

 ### Frontend Module

 The frontend only consists of the GUI.
 The GUI is developed in such a way so as to provide the users with an intuitive and user-friendly interface.
 Users will find it very convenient to interact with our application and get answers pertaining to all of their queries namely, availability, recommendations of numerous medicines in case the patient experiences certain side-effects after consumption of vaccine.
 As a consequence of this, the GUI will enhance the efficiency and ease of use for the underlying logical design of the application.
-The visual language introduced in the design is well-tailored to the functionalities, keeping in mind the principles of user-centered design.
+The visual language introduced in the design is well-tailored to the functionalities, keeping in mind the principles of user-centred design.

 ## Module-Wise Technology Stack